michaelkotelnikov/ssync/README.md

 ## CSV

-SSYNC depends on a CSV file to function.
+ssync depends on a CSV file to function.
 The CSV file will contain information regarding the repositories that are going to be synced incrementally.
 An example csv file can be found [here](.satellite.csv).
 The CSV file structure will follow the next pattern -

 Repository Name | ID | GUID
 --------------- | -- | ----